 [Section 224 amended by No. 28 of 2006 s.
 236; No. 37 of 2009 s.
 18.]

-225. Court may prohibit person from being on fishing boats or certain places etc.
+225. Court may impose certain prohibitions on offender

-(1) If a court convicts a person of an offence against this Act the court may, in addition to any other penalty imposed under this Act, by order prohibit the person from —
+(1) If a court convicts a person of an offence under this Act, in addition to any other penalty that may be imposed for the offence, the court may by order prohibit the person from doing all or any of the following —

-(a) being on board fishing boats, any specified fishing boat or any specified class of fishing boat;
+(a) being on board boats, any specified boat or any boat in a specified class of boats;

+(b) being at —

-(b) being in or on any place used for aquaculture or processing fish; or
+(i) places used for aquaculture or the processing or sale of fish, any specified place used for aquaculture or the processing or sale of fish, any place in a specified class of places used for aquaculture or the processing or sale of fish; or

+(ii) any other specified place or any place in any other specified class of places;

+(c) engaging in any activity related to fishing or aquaculture, including —

+(i) being employed in, or managing, operating or holding an interest in, a business; and

+(ii) being in control or possession of fish or fishing or aquaculture gear;

-(c) engaging in any fishing activity or any fishing activity of a specified class.
+(d) being in possession of any fish or fishing or aquaculture gear, any specified fish or fishing or aquaculture gear or any fish or gear in a specified class of fish or fishing or aquaculture gear;

+(e) being on or near specified waters.

 (2) A court must not make an order under subsection (1) unless —